pkp/pkp-docs/dev/documentation/en/architecture-repositories.md

 # Repositories

 A `Repository` provides a public API to interact with an entity.
 The `Repository` relies on the [DAO](./architecture-daos) to insert, update and delete records.
 It combines these actions with other business requirements.

-The entity's [DAO](./architecture-daos) is a "dumb" class that only knows how to read and write data for that entity.
-However, a `Repository` is a "smart" class that coordinates that entity's relationships with other entities in the application.

-A `Repository` may write logs, send emails, fire hooks, refresh cache, or schedule jobs when an object is modified.
+When a `Repository` modifies an object, it may write logs, send emails, fire hooks, refresh cache, or schedule jobs when an object is modified.

-In rare cases, you may need to use the [DAO](./architecture-daos) to add or edit objects.
-For example, when importing a submission you may not want to add the object without writing logs, sending emails, or updating the modified date.
+In special cases, you may want to add, edit or delete an object without writing logs, sending emails, or updating the modified date.
+For example, when importing data.
+In such cases, you can use the [DAO](./architecture-daos) directly.
 In all other cases, use the `Repository` class to get, add, edit or delete objects.
 This will ensure that hooks, email notifications or activity logs are not skipped when an action is taken.

+Think of an entity's [DAO](./architecture-daos) as a "dumb" class that only knows how to read and write data for that entity.
+The `Repository` is a "smart" class that coordinates that entity's relationships with other entities in the application.

 Get the `Repository` for an entity from the `Repo` facade.